bcgov/lear/data-tool/scripts/README_COLIN_Corps_Extract.md

 Generator:
 - `data-tool/scripts/generate_cprd_subset_extract.py`

+Connection aliases and target schema:
+- Generated subset SQL is self-contained for rendered predicates, per-chunk SQL, source alias, and target schema after generation, but it still depends on DbSchema connection aliases from `~/.DbSchema/cli/init.sql`.
+- The source Oracle alias defaults to `cprd` for direct/local compatibility.
+Pass `--source-connection <alias>` if your `init.sql` uses another source alias.
+- The direct generator default target alias is `cprd_pg_subset`; define that alias in `init.sql` or pass `--target-connection <alias>`.
+- The target Postgres schema defaults to `public`.
+Pass `--target-schema <schema>` when loading into another schema.
+- Target schema names must be lowercase simple identifiers: letters, numbers, and underscores, not starting with a number.
+Uppercase schema names are rejected because generated SQL uses unquoted identifiers.
+- The OCP wrapper/flow requires explicit source alias, target alias, and target schema values and passes them explicitly to the generator.

 Generated scripts (gitignored by default):
 - **Main script**: runs templates + the per-chunk scripts, e.g. `data-tool/scripts/_generated/subset_refresh.sql`
 - **Chunk scripts**: generated per chunk in `data-tool/scripts/_generated/chunks/`